ivbsoftware/csda1020-lab1/notebooks/data-load-igorb2.md

  hdfs dfs -mkdir -p  baranov/cars/classified
  ```

 You can now copy the event files you downloaded earlier to the hdfs directory you just created by running the following commands.
-Those commands for each file with CSV extension will print the name of the file (to see the progress), then load the file to HDFS and then move the processed file to folder ../loaded-files:
+Those commands for each file will print the name of the file (to see the progress), then load the file to HDFS and then move the processed file to folder ../loaded-files:

 ```bash
 mkdir ../loaded-files